lephanthutra/Probability-and-Statistics-in-Python/README.md

 # Probability-and-Statistics-in-Python
-I summarize all the necessary concepts in statistics and probability in python code.
+I summarize all the necessary concepts of statistics and probability in python code.